SumitDutta007/DebugIt/README.md

 # How to run the game?
 You can either run the game online at [LearningMadeFun](sumitdutta007.github.io/DebugIt/) or you can also clone this repository and then run `index.html` in your web browser.
 No need for any fancy installations!

+#Features
+* Responsive , can be opened in tablet , phone or laptop
+* Has a option to store user's name and score to display in Leaderboard
+* Nice and clean UI
+* Background music and option to mute/unmute .

 # Tech Stack
 * HTML to provide the skeleton for the web-page.
 * CSS to provide the skin and visual appeal.